davidtwco/rfcs/text/0000-build-std/2-history.md

 re-builds the standard library crates which rustc then uses instead of the pre-built standard library from the sysroot.

+Originally, `-Zbuild-std` always build `std` by default.
+Since the addition of the `std` field to target metadata in [rust#122305], Cargo only builds `std` by default if `metadata.std` is true.

-`-Zbuild-std` builds `std` by default. `test` is also built if `std` is being built and tests are being run with the default harness.
+`test` is also built if `std` is being built and tests are being run with the default harness.

 Optionally, users can provide the list of crates to be built, though this was intended as an escape hatch to work around bugs - the arguments to the flag are unstable since the names of crates comprising the standard library are not stable.

 Cargo has a hardcoded list of what dependencies need to be added for a given user-requested crate (i.e. `std` implies building `core`, `alloc`,